damien-meere/full_stack_milestone/README.md

 *   Site navigation mapped to the specific User-type - Anonymous/Authenticated, User/Superuser
 *   Implementation of AWS S3 Bucket to host the static (js & css files) and media folders (site images)
 *   eCommerce functionality facilitated through Stripe
-*   Responsive page design with product filter functionality, allowing users to view, sort and filter products depanding on their requirements
+*   Responsive page design with product filter functionality, allowing users to view, sort and filter products depending on their requirements
 *   Product Review and rating system to harness feedback from customers to better inform the purchases of future customers
 *   Mailing list system, allowing anonymous or authenticated users to subscribe for site circulations
 *   Product Inventory system that allows for admins to ensure that users can only generate orders for products confirmed to be in stock